Hard magnet tutorial – with AI-based property predictions#

 AI-based prediction of extrinsic properties#

-Rather than running micromagnetic simulations to compute hysteresis loops and derive extrinsic properties such as coercive field Hc and maximum energy product BHmax, we use pre-trained machine learning models from the mammos-ai package.
+Rather than running micromagnetic simulations to compute hysteresis loops and derive extrinsic properties from this, we use pre-trained machine learning models from the mammos-ai package.

 Details about the model and its training data can be found in the training repository.

-This approach allows for rapid predictions of hysteresis properties based on the intrinsic micromagnetic parameters computed earlier.
+This AI-based approach allows for rapid estimates of hysteresis properties based on the intrinsic micromagnetic parameters computed earlier.

 The model was trained using a 50 × 50 × 50 nm cubic grain with uniaxial anisotropy, where both the anisotropy axis and the applied magnetic field were oriented along a cube edge.